dotnet/designs/accepted/2023/simplify-workload-versioning-implementation.md

 ### Workload set disk layout

-Workload version information will be stored in `dotnet\sdk-manifests\<Feature Band>\workloadsets\<Workloads Version>`, for example `dotnet\sdk-manifests\8.0.200\workloadsets\8.0.201`.
-In this folder will be one or more `.json` files which will specify the versions of each manifest that should be used.
+Workload version information will be stored in `dotnet\sdk-manifests\<Feature Band>\workloadsets\<Workload Set Version>`, for example `dotnet\sdk-manifests\8.0.200\workloadsets\8.0.201`.
+In this folder will be one or more files ending in `.workloadset.json` which will specify the versions of each manifest that should be used.
 These `.json` files will use the same format as rollback files currently use.
 For example, the following file would specify that the android manifest should be version 33.0.4 from the 8.0.200 feature band, while the mono toolchain manifest should be version 8.0.3 from the 8.0.100 band:

 ```json
 {